 ROS-1.
 About 2% of non-small-cell lung cancers have changes to the ROS-1 gene.
-The drug crizotinib (Xalkori) treats people with this gene change.
+Some of the drugs that block ALK can also help treat people who have this gene change.

 BRAF.
 Cancer cells with this gene mutation grow more quickly than usual.
 Drugs that target BRAF include:

 - Trametinib (Mekinist)

 Your doctor may suggest you get two or more treatments together, which is called combination therapy.
 Chemoradiotherapy, for instance, combines chemotherapy and radiation therapy.
 You can have these two treatments at the same time, or one after the other.
 Chemo plus radiation kills cancer better than either treatment alone, but it can also lead to more side effects.

 If you have late-stage lung cancer, you may need to take a targeted therapy drug along with chemotherapy.